Graduate Students

 The Engineering Cooperative Education (Co-op) and Summer Internship program provides graduate engineering students with the option to gain valuable “real world” engineering experiences working with a variety of industries and governmental agencies.

-Basic requirements for these experiences include working full-time, being competitively paid, completing engineering assignments and working under the supervision of an engineer on-site.
+Basic requirements for these experiences include working full-time, being competitively paid, completing engineering assignments, and working under the supervision of an engineer on-site.

 About Co-op:

-About Summer Internships:
+About Summer Internship:

 Instructions for Reporting an accepted Co-op or Summer Internship

-Step #1: Report your offer in Handshake
+Step #2: Report your offer in Handshake

 • Login to Handshake via your MyUW